Technical SEO

 Not all gaps are winnable in the same timeframe.
 Keyword difficulty (KD) is a metric that estimates how competitive a keyword is to rank for.
 Tools typically score this from 0-100.

-For local service businesses without established organic authority, the realistic near-term targets are keywords with KD below 20–25.
-These are terms where the ranking pages have relatively weak authority, and consistent, well-structured content can realistically displace them within 3–6 months.
+For a property manager without established organic authority, the realistic near-term targets are the lower-difficulty gaps, the municipal and owner-service terms where the ranking pages have relatively weak authority, and consistent, well-structured content can realistically displace them within 3-6 months.

-Keywords with KD above 40 exist in your market — “Vancouver HVAC company” is a KD 35+ term — but they require a longer-term strategy involving building backlinks, domain authority, and content coverage across the topic area.
-They’re worth targeting eventually, but starting there when you have no organic footprint is frustrating and inefficient.
+The harder terms exist in your market, “property management vancouver” itself is a KD 40 term, but they require a longer-term strategy involving building backlinks, authority, and content coverage across the topic area.
+They’re worth targeting eventually, but starting there with no organic footprint is frustrating and inefficient.

 What to do with the keyword gap data